Tommaso Forcella is a dream come true for riders on a tight budget looking for a quality road bike.

 Tommaso has designed a road bike for all of those who are looking to upgrade their standard road bike.
-Tommaso Forcella is an entry-level road bike with several features that put it in the same range with some much more expensive bikes.
+It is an entry-level road bike with several features that put it in the same range with some much more expensive bikes.

-Tommaso Forcella will let you go the extra distance because of its light weight thanks to the aluminum frame and carbon fork.
+Tommaso Forcella road bike will let you go the extra distance because of its lightweight thanks to the aluminum frame and carbon fork.
 On top of that, it’s a good-looking bike as well.
-It features a modern design with a black paint job which will make it look more high-end than it really is.
+It features a modern design (like all Tommasos) with a black paint job which will make it look more high-end than it really is.

 Another thing that goes in favor of Tommaso Forcella is that it is designed and produced in Italy.
 In the age of consumerism when most goods are produced abroad to cut costs, it is reassuring to know that you get the benefits of the original Italian design and quality.

-Being that this is an entry-level Tommaso road bike model, the Forcella comes at an affordable price, but it gives you a lot in terms of components.
+Being that this is an entry-level, the Forcella comes at an affordable price (of $750), but it gives you a lot in terms of components.

 Another thing that sets Tommaso Forcella apart from similar road bikes in its category is definitely the fork.
 You cannot see a carbon fork on many road bikes that cost this much.
 Carbon is known as the most lightweight material out there.
 However, apart from that, it also soaks up the imperfections of the road the best and by that improve the ride as well.
 This fork makes Tommaso Forcella really stiff and stable and the transfer of power from the pedals to the wheels is noticeably improved.

-The drivetrain on Tommaso Forcella is a part of the Shimano Claris groupset.
-While this group of components is not regarded as high-end, they are still a part of reliable and durable Shimano equipment.
+The drivetrain on this Tommaso Forcella road bike is a part of the Shimano Claris groupset.
+While this group of components is not regarded as high-end, they are still reliable and durable Shimano equipment.

-The derailleurs are also a part of the Shimano Claris group, alongside with the shifters which are integrated into the brake levers.
-This means that you will not have to move your hand position when you need to shift gears, so you will increase your overall cycling performance.
+The derailleurs are also a part of the Shimano Claris group, alongside the shifters which are integrated into the brake levers.
+This means that you will not have to move your hand position when you need to shift gears, so you will increase your overall cycling performance of this Forcella.

-The 700x25c Kenda tires on Tommaso Imola offer a great compromise between speed and comfort.
+The 700x25c Kenda tires on the Tommaso Forcella road bike offer a great compromise between speed and comfort.
 You will have a wide enough contact point with the road for a stable ride both on rough roads and in wet weather.

 The wheelset is a Tommaso TC-30, which is lightweight and aerodynamic.
 It’s one of the better choices for an entry-level road bike and it adds to its mean roadie look as well.

 Brakes, like the drivetrain and derailleurs, are part of the Shimano Claris entry-level road bike groupset.
 The brakes are calipers and not disc brakes, which has both positives and downsides.
-You will get plenty of stopping power in the dry weather with these bikes both on the flat and when you are descending.
-On top of that, they are much lighter than disc brakes, so if you do not need discs it is better to reduce some weight.
+You will get plenty of stopping power in the dry weather with this Tommaso Forcella both on the flat and when you are descending.
+On top of that, they are much lighter than disc brakes, so if you do not need discs it is better to reduce the weight of this Tommaso.

-The original Italian design and production process is a guarantee of quality and longevity.
+The original Italian design and production process of Tommaso Forcella is a guarantee of quality and longevity.

-This bike is maybe the most that you can ask from a beginner’s road bike model that is at the lower end of the price range.
-The most positive thing about it is its carbon fork that not only performs well, but it looks great as well.
+The Tommaso Forcella is maybe the most that you can ask from a beginner’s road bike model that is at the lower end of the price range.
+The most positive thing about it is its carbon fork that not only performs well, but looks great as well.

-If you’re not yet sure if you are serious about road cycling and if your love towards cycling will last this is a good choice for you for one reason.
-The Tommaso frame produced in Italy will provide a good base for your future upgrades if you decide to have any and take your ride to the next level.
+If you’re not yet sure if you are serious about road cycling and if your love of cycling will last this is a good choice for you for one reason.
+The Tommaso frame produced in Italy will provide a good base for your future upgrades.